 Yes, warrant records are public in Medina County, Texas.
-Under the Texas Public Information Act, these records are accessible to the public to ensure transparency and accountability within the judicial system.
+Under the Texas Public Information Act (Texas Government Code Chapter 552), these records are accessible to the public to ensure transparency and accountability within the judicial system.
 This act mandates that government records are open for inspection by any member of the public, unless there is an exception specified by law.

 Warrant records in Medina County typically include the following information: